malotor/alphablog/README.md

-# Ruby On Rail Example
+# Ruby On Rail Blog Example

 Create new rails app